lblod/ember-acmidm-login/README.md

 ### User account switching

-To support switching accounts without doing a full logout, set the appropriate `switchUrl` in the torii configuration and set up a switch route.
+To support switching accounts without doing a full logout, set the appropriate `returnUrl` in the torii configuration and set up a switch route.
 This route should trigger a login, for example:

 ```javascript
 import Route from '@ember/routing/route';